smaht-dac/submitr/docs/source/advanced_usage.rst

 That is, client-side validation is performed `locally` within the ``submit-metadata-bundle`` command-line process itself;
 and server-side validation is performed `remotely` within the SMaHT server ingestion process itself.
+(And to do the remote server-side you need to actually submit the metadata to SMaHT server).

 These two modes of validation cover much of the same ground, however there are `some` aspects of validation which